 Updated in 2022, the Rules of Arbitration of the CAIP leave room for more party autonomy in the designation of arbitrators.
 The procedure is by principle dematerialized.
 The emergency procedure is made more efficient.
 Finally, the effectivity of conservatory or interim measures is guaranteed.

-The Rules of Arbitration of the Paris International Court of Arbitration provides for three distinct proceedings.
+The Rules of Arbitration of the International Arbitration Chamber of Paris provides for three distinct proceedings.

-The Paris International Court of Arbitration offers a single degree procedure, unless agreed otherwise by the parties.
+The International Arbitration Chamber of Paris offers a single degree procedure, unless agreed otherwise by the parties.
 The procedure is simple and not too formal but always adversarial.

 In the event of complex arbitral proceedings, Terms of Reference and a procedural calendar are established to help the parties exchange easily and promptly while avoiding successive referrals, in order to hear the merits of the case at an early date.